Ronkob/VideoAidedNavigation/README.md

 ## Ex3
 In this exercise we will move forward in time to the next stereo pair and match the left image to the previous left image and run PnP using RANSAC iterations to estimate the relative motion.
 We will also use the extra information - we now have two stereo pairs - to reject (almost all of) the remaining outliers.

 ![sequential matching example.png](VAN_ex%2Fmedia%2Fsequential%20matching%20example.png)

+we can calculate the relative motion between the two frames using PnP and RANSAC iterations, and estimate the transformation between the two frames:
+`ENTER ESTIMATION CALCULATION`

+then, we are able to make an initial estimate for the trajectory of the vehicle:

 ![initial trajectory](VAN_ex/media/trajectory.png)

 ## Ex4